-Terry F. Yosie, Ph.D., joined the World Environment Center in October 2006 as the president and CEO.
+Terry F. Yosie joined the World Environment Center in October 2006 as the President & CEO.

-Terry has held senior-level nonlobbying management positions in government, corporate and consulting organizations.
-He served as vice president at the American Chemistry Council from 1999-2005, providing leadership to upgrade the chemical industry’s environmental, health, safety and security performance.
+Dr. Yosie has held senior-level management positions in government, corporate and consulting organizations.
+He served as Vice President at the American Chemistry Council from 1999-2005, providing leadership to upgrade the chemical industry’s environmental, health, safety and security performance through its Responsible Care initiative.
 He managed a global CEO Task Force in 2004-2005 to develop the Responsible Care Global Charter to improve chemical industry performance in 52 countries.
 He represented the industry as a delegate to the 2002 U.N.
 World Summit on Sustainable Development in Johannesburg.

 As the Executive Vice President of Ruder Finn Washington from 1992-1999, Dr. Yosie led the environmental management and communications practices of the firm for a wide range of clients such as BASF, British Petroleum, Pfizer, and Philips Electronics.
 At BP, he advised the company on climate change issues that led to a new strategy announced in 1997 by the CEO John Browne.